limikael/ideas/DockerManager.md

 ## Questions

+- Is there a system already that does this?
+If so, what's the name of it?
 - The cool kids don't use Wordpress these days.
 They use node.js and stuff.
 Is it obsolete to use Wordpress for this kind of solution?
 - I have experimented a bit with docker, and I understand the basic architecture related to how it works.
 I don't have much practical experience with running docker in a production environment, however.
 Is the above architecture sound?
 Are there security implications